Jman-Github/ReVanced-Patch-Bundles/README.md

 [![update bundle.json files](https://github.com/Jman-Github/ReVanced-Patch-Bundles/actions/workflows/bundle-updater.yml/badge.svg)](https://github.com/Jman-Github/ReVanced-Patch-Bundles/actions/workflows/bundle-updater.yml)

 # About ❓
-This repository gets automatically updated within 12 hours of a patch or integrations update from the repositorys listed [below](https://github.com/Jman-Github/ReVanced-Patch-Bundles/blob/bundles/README.md#patch-repositorys-in-use-).
-This repository is used for the patch bundles sources in the [ReVanced Manager Compose](https://github.com/ReVanced/revanced-manager/tree/compose-dev).
+This repository gets automatically checks for patch and integrations from the repositorys listed [below](https://github.com/Jman-Github/ReVanced-Patch-Bundles/blob/bundles/README.md#patch-repositorys-in-use-) every 1 - 2 hours.
+The links listed below are used for the patch bundles sources in the [ReVanced Manager Compose](https://github.com/ReVanced/revanced-manager/tree/compose-dev).
 Use these links to set your patch bundles inside the ReVanced Manager Compose.
 The links will import the patch bundles (integrations & patches) into the manager which should update the bundles every time these links have a change in their code.
 #### Anddea-Patches-Bundle 📦:
 ```https://raw.githubusercontent.com/Jman-Github/ReVanced-Patch-Bundles/bundles/anddea-patches-bundle.json```